 Romantic Weekend Getaways in Arkansas

 Choosing where to stay is part of the fun, from romantic cabins tucked away in the woods, to boutique hotels in lively downtowns.
-Here are some of the most unique Arkansas getaways I came across that I think you’ll love for your next romantic weekend adventure.
+Here are some of the most unique Arkansas getaways I came across while road tripping across the state for four weeks that I think you’ll love for your next romantic weekend adventure.

-I stayed at Cliff Cottage Inn in Eureka Springs, and from the moment I arrived, I felt like I had stepped into a whimsical storybook setting perched on the hillside above downtown.
+I thought that Cliff Cottage Inn was one of the best romantic weekend getaways in Arkansas when I moved to the South.
+Why?
+From the moment we arrived, I felt like I had stepped into a whimsical storybook setting perched on the hillside above downtown.
+A 3 hour 30 minutes drive from Little Rock, it makes for a cool three-day weekend getaway.

-My suite came with a private porch overlooking the winding streets of Eureka Springs, and sipping coffee there quickly became my favorite part of the morning.
+My suite for three days came with a private porch overlooking the winding streets of Eureka Springs, and sipping coffee there quickly became my favorite part of the morning.

-I thought one of the best features was the homemade breakfast delivered right to my door—it felt indulgent and personal, with fresh, hearty dishes that started the day perfectly.
+I thought one of the best features was the homemade breakfast delivered right to my door at 8am.
+It felt indulgent and personal, with fresh, hearty dishes that started the day perfectly.

-I also discovered how convenient the location was—I could walk down the steps and be right in the heart of town, surrounded by shops, galleries, and restaurants, yet still retreat back to the quiet comfort of the inn.
+I also discovered how convenient the location was because I could walk down the steps and be right in the heart of town, surrounded by shops, galleries, and restaurants, yet still retreat back to the quiet comfort of the inn.

 I found that the innkeepers added to the charm, offering thoughtful hospitality and local recommendations that made my stay even more memorable.

-I spent my evenings relaxing on the porch, listening to the sounds of the town below and watching the hillside lights twinkle—it felt like my own private escape.
+I spent my evenings relaxing on the porch for 30 minutes, listening to the sounds of the town below and watching the hillside lights twinkle—it felt like my own private escape.

-For me, Cliff Cottage Inn was a hidden gem in Eureka Springs—romantic, welcoming, and perfectly placed for both relaxation and adventure.
+For me, Cliff Cottage Inn was a hidden gem in Eureka Springs that was romantic, welcoming, and perfectly placed for both relaxation and adventure.

 A downside?
 I loved the whimsical Victorian feel, but parking in Eureka Springs was tight.
 I found myself circling the narrow streets more than once before settling in.

-I found Lookout Point Lakeside Inn in Hot Springs to be a true hidden treasure that made me feel right at home from the moment I arrived.
+I found Lookout Point Lakeside Inn in Hot Springs to be a true hidden treasure that made me feel right at home from the moment we arrived.

-My room was cozy and elegant, filled with thoughtful touches like soft linens, fresh flowers, and a balcony that opened right out to the lake.
+My room for two days was cozy and elegant, filled with thoughtful touches like soft linens, fresh flowers, and a balcony that opened right out to the lake.

 I enjoyed mornings with a homemade breakfast served in a sunlit dining room, and every dish tasted fresh and comforting—it set the tone for my day.

-I found that the inn felt like an amazing retreat, where I could read a book by the fireplace, sip wine on the porch, or take a kayak out on the calm waters.
+I found that the inn felt like an amazing retreat, where I could read a book by the fireplace for 45 minutes, sip wine on the porch, or take a kayak out on the calm waters.

 What stood out to me most was the warm hospitality; I felt truly cared for, as if I was staying with family rather than at a hotel.

-I thought the location was also wonderful—it was just a short drive into downtown Hot Springs, yet it felt private and secluded enough for a weekend escape.
+I thought the location was also wonderful.
+It was just a short 20 minute (6.8 miles) drive into downtown Hot Springs, yet it felt private and secluded enough for a weekend escape.

 Every moment here reminded me why this inn is such a gem in Arkansas, and I left already dreaming about when I could return.

-3. Woodland luxury at Hilltop Manor Bed and Breakfast, Hot Springs
+3. Hilltop Manor Bed and Breakfast, Hot Springs

-I loved how Hilltop Manor Bed and Breakfast in Hot Springs sat on five beautiful acres, giving me plenty of space to unwind while still being just minutes from all the attractions of Hot Springs.
+I loved how Hilltop Manor sat on five beautiful acres, giving me plenty of space to unwind while still being just minutes from all the attractions of Hot Springs.

-My room felt like a romantic retreat, with a fireplace, a plush bed, and a spa-like bathroom that made me never want to leave.
+My room for two days felt like a romantic retreat, and completely won me over with a fireplace, a plush bed, and a spa-like bathroom that made me never want to leave.

 I thought the stonework and wood accents throughout the house gave it a warm, timeless character that was truly my favorite feature.